Vietnam.vn - Nền tảng quảng bá Việt Nam

 Do not eat too much jellyfish to avoid the risk of excess aluminum in the body, because when preparing jellyfish, many people can use alum to soak.
 This is a chemical compound commonly known as aluminum potassium sulfate, sometimes used as an additive to preserve food.

-Although allowed to be used in food, eating too much aluminum can lead to Alzheimer's disease and inflammatory bowel disease.
+Although allowed to be used in food, if eaten in large amounts, high aluminum levels can lead to Alzheimer's disease and inflammatory bowel disease.

 Who should not eat jellyfish?

-Although jellyfish is a nutritious, cool, and healthy dish, the following groups of people need to be careful when eating even processed or cooked jellyfish, specifically:
+Although jellyfish is a nutritious, cool, and healthy dish, the following groups of people need to be careful when eating it, even if it has been processed or cooked, specifically:

 - People with a history of seafood allergies